 Watch the extraordinary story about the life of the mathematical genius and how numbers can be used to decode and predict human behavior in different situations.

 October Sky (1999)

-October Sky is based on a true story about a coal miner’s son, who went on to make rockets after being inspired by the launch of Sputnik 1 in 1975.
-The director, Joe Johnston, focusses on how Homer H. Hickam, Jr., (played by Jake Gyllenhaal) defies his father’s wishes to join him in the mines and goes on to become a NASA engineer later in life.
+October Sky is based on a true story about a coal miner’s son, who went to make rockets after being inspired by the launch of Sputnik 1 in 1975.
+The director, Joe Johnston, focuses on how Homer H. Hickam, Jr., (played by Jake Gyllenhaal) defies his father’s wishes to join him in the mines and becomes a NASA engineer later in life.